OldPanda/suan/README.md

 # suan

 Suan( 算 ) is a CLI tool to calculate given mathematical expression.
-Currently it supports addtion, substraction, multiplication, division, and exponent operations and any of their combinations with parenthesis.
+Currently it supports addition, substraction, multiplication, division, and exponent operations including any of their combinations with parenthesis.

 ## Install